Garcia leads UCLA past Arizona, into WCWS semifinals

 There was plenty of history in Friday’s matchup.
 UCLA and Arizona are first and second in national championships and World Series appearances.
 UCLA has 12 national titles and 29 World Series appearances and Arizona has eight national titles and 23 World Series appearances.

 UCLA opened the scoring in the third inning on a sacrifice fly by Garcia.
-Arizona’s Alyssa Palomino tied the game with a solo blast to right field.
+Palomino-Cardoza tied the game with a solo blast to right field.

 UCLA pinch-hitter Malia Quarles’ solo homer put the Bruins up 2-1.